yanganto/test-with/README.md

 ```

 ## Runtime
-We can let an example to do thing that cargo test runner do, and ignore testcase in runtime.
+We can let an example to do thing that cargo test runner do, `cargo run --example=<example_name>`, and ignore testcase in runtime.
 The testcase of in the example will not in `#[cfg(test)]` or `#[test]` anymore, and use `#[test_with::runtime_*]`,
 the test runner will treat it as the test in Rust and also provide the same summary as `cargo test`.